AgaToma/a-little-dream/README.md

 ### Design

 Site is responsive and features multiple pages to avoid clutter.
-It features Bootstrap navbar and cards to enhance balance and responsiveness and also Bootstrap carousel for an attractive look.
-Bootrstrap collapsibles were implemented in description on home page to avoid text clutter on smaller devices.
-Navbar links have active class, all links highlight on hover with the exception of logo link.
-This link is primarily implemented for SEO optimization and highlighting logo was not in harmony with the rest of navbar.
+It features Bootstrap navbar and cards to enhance balance and responsiveness.
+Bootrstrap collapsibles and off-canvas were implemented to avoid text clutter on smaller devices.
+Navbar links have active class and hover classes, except for logo.
+This link is primarily implemented for SEO optimization.

 ### Color palette

-Light colors were primarily used, whites and light grays.
-Light shades of green and blue were used for active classes and background effects.
-Colors were chosed to harmonize with the hero image.
+Shades of blue and greys were primarily used on primarily white background with some black elements like buttons.
+Colors harmonize with the starry night hero background and the soft browns of hero image.

 ### Typography

-Courgette and Marck Script, both cursive fonts were used to overwrite the default Bootstrap and browser styles for navbar and headings only.
+Permanent Marker font was used for headings and Caveat font was used for mottos.
+These fonts add a carefree touch to the site and by evoking a handwriting image.
 Fonts were obtained from Google fonts.

 ### Imagery

-B&B logo was created on Canva.
-Hero image and room images were taken from [Pexels](https://www.pexels.com/).
-All photos were selected to match the light color design of the site aligned with sea, sky, cliffs and lighthouse colors of the hero image.
+Store logo was created on Canva.
+Images were taken from [Pexels](https://www.pexels.com/).
+All photos were selected to match the dreamy color design of the site with blues, grays and soft browns as dominating colors.

 # Web marketing and SEO